What You Need to Know:

 Qualifying for a Mortgage

-For uninsured mortgages (i.e. with a 20 per cent down payment or more), borrowers will need to prove that they can afford payments based on the greater of the Bank of Canada’s five-year benchmark rate or their contract mortgage rate plus two percentage points.
+For all insured and uninsured mortgages (i.e. with a 20 per cent down payment or more), borrowers will need to prove that they can afford payments based on the greater of a minimum qualifying rate of 5.25% or their contract mortgage rate plus two percentage points.

 Renewing Your Mortgage